intarchboard/e-impact-report/draft-arkko-iab-ws-environmental-impacts-report.md

 The role of the workshop was to discuss the Internet’s environmental impact, discuss the evolving needs from industry, and to identify areas for improvements and future work.
-The main goal of the workshop is to call further attention to the topic and to bring together a diverse stakeholder community to discuss these issues.
+A key goal of the workshop was to call further attention to the topic and to bring together a diverse stakeholder community to discuss these issues.
+This report summarises the workshop inputs and discussions.

-The workshop drew 26 accepted position papers.
+The workshop drew many position paper submissions, and 26 of them were accepted.
 There were active discussions both in the meeting and on the workshop mailing list with altogether 75 participants.
-This report summarises the workshop inputs and discussions.

 Perhaps the main overriding observation is how much there is interest and urgency on this topic, among engineers, researchers, and businesses.
-The workshop drew around sixty participants, with .

-Discussion of the topics raised during the workshop will continue on a dedicated mailing list.

 The workshop discussions and conclusions are covered in
 {{discussions}}.
 Specific workshop sessions are also available on